Written by Divinity Nutra, Updated on June 5, 2022

 5) Natural Blood Thinner

-Blood clots occur when blood cells called platelets, move to a damage site to plug the wounded area.
+Blood clots occur when blood cells called platelets, move to a damaged site to plug the wounded area.
 This occurrence is a normal bodily function.
 Without clotting, small papercuts would become catastrophic.
 At times, certain health conditions arise that require blood thinning to prevent blockages.

 Curcumin supplements have shown potential as an anticoagulant (blood thinner) under certain conditions.
 Turmeric extract impacts several stages of the coagulation process, including thrombosis (local blood clotting), and hemostasis (stopping blood flow).
 However, more human trials should be done to confirm efficacy.